 - Invite a friend out to lunch.
 If you want to include your pooch, there are plenty of dog-friendly places to eat in many cities.
 Usually they’ll let dogs eat on a patio or outdoor seating area, if nothing else.

-What do you think about National No One Eats Alone Day?
-Do you think it would be beneficial in schools?
+Do you think National No One Eats Alone Day would be beneficial in schools?
+Can dogs teach us about loving others who are different?
 Let us know in the comments below!